futurice/Dacne/README.md

 ## Scope ##

 This section describes the app context to which the architecture is supposed to match ideally to.
 It lists the mandatory and optional functional and non-functional requirements that the apps have.
-It goes beyond just listing the requirements by discussing them in depth.
+It goes beyond just listing the requirements by discussing them and possible solutions in depth.

 ### Functional ###
 *The apps will..*